gvaneyck/mahjong-ref/README.md

   * If a player starts with nine different terminal and honor tiles, they may choose to reveal their hand and force a draw
   * Any **Riichi** antes stay in the pot until someone wins a hand
+  * The dealer stick count will always increase for a draw
 * **Furiten**
   * If one of your wait tiles has been discarded by you, you are not allowed to call **Ron** to win.
 You'll have to either **Tsumo** or change the tiles you're waiting to win